Northern Virginia trolleys: Fairfax line

+Construction of the Washington, Arlington and Falls Church Railroad's Fairfax line started in 1896.
+It reached Crossman's Grove in Falls Church by the summer of 1897 and the west side of town by November.
+Work paused and during the Spanish American War Camp Russel A. Alger was established past the western terminus of the rail line.
+In 1900, the city of Fairfax, feeling the need to be connected to a railroad, began work to convince the Washington, Arlington and Falls Church to extend the line to Fairfax, which it did in 1904.
+Worked started in the summer and was completed on Nov 28, 1904.

-The Washington, Arlington and Falls Church Railroad constructed the Fairfax line of the Washington—Virginia Railway.
-When completed, the line traveled from a terminus in front of the Fairfax County Courthouse in Fairfax City through Oakton, Vienna, Dunn Loring, Falls Church and Ballston to downtown Washington, D.C., and Rosslyn by way of Clarendon.
+When completed, the line traveled from a terminus in front of the Fairfax County Courthouse in Fairfax City through Oakton, Vienna, Dunn Loring, Falls Church, and Ballston to Downtown Washington, D.C., and Rosslyn by way of Clarendon.

 Trolleys of the Fairfax line began their trips at the old Courthouse, located at the southwest corner of Chain Bridge Road (now part of State Route 123) and Main Street (now part of State Route 236).
 The cars first ran westward along Main Street and then turned north at the site of the Fairfax Electric Depot (the terminus of the line until the depot burned in 1907) onto the present route of Railroad Avenue.

 After crossing the present route of Fairfax Boulevard (U.S. Routes 29 and 50), the line crossed a branch of Accotink Creek and Chain Bridge Road (now Virginia State Route 123).
 The line then traveled northeast through Fairfax County a short distance east of Chain Bridge Road, crossed another branch of Accotink Creek, passed through Oakton, and reached the town of Vienna.

 The line continued northeast in Vienna about a block southeast of Maple Avenue W. (Virginia State Route 123's present name in Vienna).
 After crossing Center Avenue S, the line's trolleys turned to the northwest on one of three legs of a triangular wye and crossed Maple Avenue E. After leaving the wye, the trolleys stopped at the line's Vienna station.

 The Fairfax line's Vienna station was located in the center of town on the southeast side of Church Street NE, a short distance southeast of the tracks of the Southern Railway's Bluemont Branch, which became the W&OD Railway's Bluemont Division in 1912.
 The Southern's Vienna station (which remains intact on the southwest side of the W&OD Trail) was a block northwest of the Fairfax line's station.